CrashGit/splash-screen/README.md

 ## Written in AutoHotkey v2 beta 13
 Simulates text falling from the top of the screen and bouncing at the center until it settles, while changing colors.

-Just edit the file and change the `splashScreenText` to whatever you want and `#Include` it in a script.
+Just edit the default parameter or pass in your own value when you call it.

-You can also edit the colors as you see fit.
+You can edit the colors as you see fit.

-I put it at the start of my main script so when the script runs, I see it.
+Personally, I put it at the start of my main script so when the script runs, I know it successfully reloaded.